 1. A Committee Portal for committee members and governing groups, including discussion forums, document sharing and searching and group communication

-2. A Jobs Portal for external users to access information relevant to their role, including job statuses and invoice information, retrieved from NATA’s existing systems.
+2. A Jobs Portal for external users to access information on their role, including job statuses and invoice information, retrieved from NATA’s systems.

 Similarly, NATA needed a way for committee members to engage in discussions with other committee members, and provide committee administrators with an easy way to maintain committee membership.
 Administrators also needed to provide different file permission access for meeting documents amongst their members.

-The committee portal allows committee members to facilitate discussions through posts and threads to follow discussions and receive update notifications.
+The committee portal allows committee members to facilitate discussions through posts and threads to follow discussions and receive updates.
 In addition, committee admins can schedule meetings through a Calendar feature with notifications sent to all members.

 NATA required the ability to search documents uploaded into the system and the content they contain.
 4mation implemented an independent and scalable system to search the document’s content and index them on a user’s authorisation basis.
-The system implemented using NodeJS and Apache Tika allows role-based document search for over a million documents.
+In addition, the system implemented using NodeJS and Apache Tika allowed role-based document search for over a million documents.

 With security as a priority, 4mation worked closely with NATA to identify a flexible permission structure.
 This ensured the right users and user groups have access to the correct files.

-4mation developed an interface that seamlessly integrated with NATA’s existing core business systems:
+4mation developed an interface that seamlessly integrated with NATA’s core business systems:

 The interface we built takes information from these systems and provides user and role-specific information about job statuses and documentation.

-Therefore it was paramount that the wrong parties did not get access to critical information.
-It was a complex challenge to overcome, particularly for users and user groups that required specific access to documents and functionality.
-Through continual testing and discussion with NATA, we created user roles enabling this to happen.
+Therefore it was important that the wrong parties did not get access to critical information.
+It was a complex challenge to overcome.
+Particularly for users and user groups that required specific access to documents and functionality.
+Through testing and discussions with NATA, we created user roles enabling this to happen.